Political Science Courses

 355 Women, Power and Politics (4)

 Examines women in politics from an international perspective while answering the following questions: Why have some countries integrated women politically, while others have not?
 How do men and women differ politically, and how do these differences affect the political game?
 What policy issues dominate women’s agendas?
 How do governments handle women’s policy concerns?
 Prerequisite: junior/senior status or consent.
-Offered spring of odd-numbered years.
+Offered intermittently.

 360 Politics and Security in African Conflicts (4)

 This course focuses on the politics of conflict and security across Africa, both north and south of the Sahara.
 Students will study key traditional security issues such as civil wars and insurgencies, as well as the rise of 'non-traditional' security concerns such as migration, health security, and extremism.
-Offered spring of odd-numbered years.
+Offered fall of even-numbered years.

 363 Sex, Gender, and Global Security (4)

 This course examines the gendered dimensions of security and war, focusing on the post–Cold War period.
 Students will pay particular attention to what feminists have described as the continuum of violence, including specific issues such as the political economy of war, sexualized violence, and the militarization of gendered bodies.
-Offered every spring.
+Offered every spring of odd years.

 365 Comparative Welfare States (4)

 Examines welfare states and social policy in comparative perspective.
 Addresses the theoretical foundations of welfare and social justice and the history of welfare states, and explores the way social welfare, employment benefits, education, health, and housing policies are implemented in the US and abroad.
-Offered every two years.
+Offered fall of even-numbered years.

 371 Constitutional Law I: The Federal System (4)